karunakarrao/DevOps/Docker/Docker-notes.md

 "tlsverify": true,
 "tlscacerts": /var/docker/caserver.pem
 }
 ```

-if we want to control the docker daemon from remote host we need to add `--host=tcp://192.168.1.10:2375`. this will enable the TCP Socket so that the daemon can be interacted from remote host.
-In the remote host we need to install docker-cli  and need to export the DOCKER_HOST environment variable to like below. then you can use docker-CLI to connect to the remote daemon.
+if we want to control the docker daemon from remote host we need to add `--host=tcp://192.168.1.10:2375`. this will enable the TCP Socket, so that the daemon can be interacted from remote host.
+In the remote host we need to install `docker-cli`  and need to export the `DOCKER_HOST` environment variable. then you can use docker-CLI to connect to the remote daemon.

 	`export DOCKER_HOST="tcp://192.168.1.10:2375`(2375 unencrypted)
  	`export DOCKER_HOST="tcp://192.168.1.10:2376` (2376 is encrypted SSL) this.